worktheclock/replit.github.io/tutorials/pinboard-project-part-1.md

 - [Next Steps](#next-steps)

-## Creating Your Own Project on Repl.it
+## Creating Your Own Project on Replit

-If you haven't already, head to the [signup page](https://repl.it/signup) and create a Repl.it account.
+If you haven't already, head to the [signup page](https://replit.com/signup) and create a Replit account.
 Once created, set up a new project by:

 1. Clicking on the `+ New repl` button.
 2. Choosing the "HTML, CSS, JS" language.